11 Days Tour of Morocco – Casablanca to Marrakech

 - English speaking guide

-- Admission to attraction and museum fees
+- Admission to attractions and museum fees

 - Dinner in Merzouga and Ait Ben Haddou